-Members of the Institute of Responsible Government are committed to developing the theory and practice of Responsible Government — that is, government in accordance with the well-understood wishes and interests of the people — and to educating and informing people about this form of government.
+Members of the Institute of Responsible Government are committed to developing the theory and practice of the canadian model of Responsible Government — that is, government in accordance with the well-understood wishes and interests of the people — and to educating and informing people about this form of government.

 Membership in the Institute of Responsible Government does not imply support for any political party or any political program beyond developing and disseminating information about the model of Responsible Government.

 Membership in the Institute of Responsible Government is open to any person sixteen years of age or older.
 Membership shall not be denied to anyone on grounds of nationality, ethnicity, colour, religion, sex, sexual orientation, gender expression or identity, party affiliation or political opinion.